Skip to main content

 1. Navigate to Portworx Central and log in or create an account.

-2. In the left sidebar, select Install and Run.
+2. In the left sidebar, select Spec List.

 3. On the Spec List page, click Create New Spec, then choose PX-CSI.

-4. On the Generate PX-CSI Spec page, review the options and select the appropriate values based on your requirements.
+4. On the Generate PX-CSI Spec page, configure the Essential Details:

 important

-• For a Vanilla Kubernetes cluster or Pure Cloud Block Store (CBS), select the Distribution Name option as None.
+For a Vanilla Kubernetes cluster or Everpure Cloud Dedicated (PSC Dedicated), select None.

-5. (Optional) If you are using multiple iSCSI interfaces for the iSCSI host, add the environment variable PURE_ISCSI_ALLOWED_IFACES with comma-separated names of iSCSI interfaces in Advanced Settings.
+• Multiple iSCSI interfaces: If you are using multiple iSCSI interfaces, add the environment variable PURE_ISCSI_ALLOWED_IFACES with comma-separated interface names.
 Example: "iface_name_1,iface_name_2".

 note

-If your virtual machine has multiple iSCSI interfaces, Portworx cannot determine which iSCSI interface to use to communicate with FlashArray.
+If your virtual machine has multiple iSCSI interfaces, PX-CSI cannot determine which interface to use.
 You must specify the iSCSI interface list using the PURE_ISCSI_ALLOWED_IFACES environment variable.

 However, setting this variable alone does not add the interfaces to the iSCSI database.
-You must also manually add each interface using the following command:
+You must also manually add each interface using the following commands:

 sudo iscsiadm -m iface -I <iface_name> -o new